Administrative divisions of Myanmar: Self-Administered Division and Self-Administered Zones

-Self-Administered Zones and Self-Administered Divisions are administered by a Leading Body.
-The Leading Body consists of at least ten members and includes State or Regional Hluttaw members elected from the Zones or Divisions and other members nominated by the Armed Forces.
+Self-Administered Division and Self-Administered Zones are subdivisions of some of the states and regions.
+The self-administered division is above the district level while self-administered zones are equivalent to the administrative level of districts.
+Each of them is administered by a Leading Body consisting of at least ten members and includes State or Regional Hluttaw members elected from the Zones or Divisions and other members nominated by the Defence Services (Tatmadaw military).
 The Leading Body has both executive and legislative powers.
 A Chairperson is head of each Leading Body.